Shakira: 2005–2007: Fijación Oral, Vol. 1 and Oral Fixation, Vol. 2

-The lead single for Oral Fixation, vol. 2, "Don't Bother", in the U.S. missed the top 40 on the Hot 100.
-In most countries worldwide, it reached the top 20.
-"Hips Don't Lie", which featured Wyclef Jean, was released as the album's second single in February 2006.
-It became Shakira's first number one single on the Billboard Hot 100.
-The song reached the number one spot in over 55 other countries and acquired the status of worldwide biggest-selling single of the 21st century.
-Shakira and Wyclef Jean also recorded the "Hips Don't Lie - Bamboo" version.
-It was sung by them at the closing ceremony of the 2006 FIFA World Cup.
-The third and final single from the album, "Illegal", which featured Carlos Santana, was released in November 2006.

 Shakira embarked on Oral Fixation Tour, which comprised 120 shows that took place between June 2006 and December 2007; five continents were visited.
 In 2006, she was honored with the Billboard Spirit of Hope Award for her Fundación Pies Descalzos.
 In February 2007, she performed at the 49th Annual Grammy Awards and earned the nomination for Best Pop Collaboration with Vocals for "Hips Don't Lie" with Wyclef Jean.
 Shakira's third live album, Oral Fixation Tour, was released in November 2007.